-8.3 Ensure that local community participation and leadership include diverse voices and Develop a plan for authentic and inclusive community engagement that Greater Mankato Diversity (GMDC) Local Data on civic leadership participation by demographics Creation of advisory committees with diverse membership and number of meetings held are representative of the region's demographics. acknowledges and addresses obstacles that prevent participation from diverse community members and that communicates the value of their involvement. chambers Area foundations Local nonprofits Community groups with committee Establish a regional commission or committee with broad and diverse membership that advises local government on health, cultural, social and economic issues that affect all residents.
-Representation in leadership roles develop leadership development programs, networking groups, and career pathways to empower young and diverse community members for civic leadership.
-Incorporate residents' perspectives and expertise into Region Nine's economic development initiatives by building advisory committees with diverse membership that review and provide feedback on internal projects and reports.
-Establish a regional health equity commission.
-8.4 Develop a culturally and linguistically competent health system that address the needs of all residents.
-Offer services and written materials in multiple languages and ensure that staff and health Greater Mankato Diversity (GMDC) Local government Easy access to materials accessible in multiple languages Availability of cultural training for health professionals providers reflect the diversity of population served.
+8.3 Ensure that local Develop a plan Greater Data on civic leadership participation by

+0.5 community for authentic and Mankato demographics

+participation and inclusive Diversity demographics

+leadership include community (GMDC) Creation of advisory committees with diverse

+diverse voices and 1 Local

+engagement that acknowledges chambers membership and number of meetings held with committee

+are representative and addresses with committee

+of the region's Area Establish a regional semmission or semmittee

+demographics. obstacles that foundations Establish a regional commission or committee

+prevent Local with broad and diverse membership that

+participation nonprofits advises local government on health, cultural,

+from diverse Community social and economic issues that affect all

+community groups residents.

+members and

+that Representation in leadership roles

+communicates

+the value of their

+involvement.

+Design and

+develop

+leadership

+development

+programs,

+networking

+groups, and

+career pathways

+to empower

+young and

+diverse

+community

+members for

+civic leadership.

+Incorporate

+residents'

+perspectives and

+expertise into

+Region Nine's

+economic

+development

+initiatives by

+building advisory

+committees with

+diverse

+membership that

+review and

+provide feedback

+on internal

+projects and

+reports.

+Establish a

+regional health

+equity

+commission.

+8.4 Develop a Offer services Greater Easy access to materials accessible in multiple

+culturally and and written Mankato languages

+linguistically materials in Diversity

+competent health multiple (GMDC) Availability of cultural training for health

+system that languages and Local professionals

+address the needs ensure that staff government

+of all residents. and health

+providers reflect the diversity of population served.
 Local health providers Area foundations Local nonprofits Community groups Accessibility and quality of interpreter services for patients Minority representation in the health care professions Evaluate determinants of health overtime 8.5 Identify, support, and encourage local initiatives addressing equity and inclusion.
 Encourage staff to pursue volunteer work, community service, and skills-based volunteering.
 Provide resources and technical assistance to local leaders and community-led groups focused on advancing equity.
 Area foundations Local nonprofits Community groups Amount of time and resources devote to local communities Number and type of culturally relevant initiatives Changes in perceptions of welcomeness and inclusiveness ARTS AND CULTURE Goal: Increase availability and access to art and cultural activities to enhance quality of life, increase community engagement, and promote economic development opportunities in the region.
 Strategy Number Regional Strategy Objective Potential Partners Measurement